 The photograph on the left is of Clerkenwell Green - and is taken from the cover of the excellent recent Survey of London volume on South and East Clerkenwell.
 It seems to be taken from the roof of the old Sessions House.
 The distinguished grey building in the foreground is the Marx Memorial Library - once a school, and then in the nineteenth century for twenty years the home of one of London's foremost radical working men's clubs, the Patriotic, and later hosted the Social Democratic Federation's press.
 Overshadowing it is St James, a fine eighteenth century church, and absolutely worth a visit.
 On the right is 'The Crown', a pub with a rich history - it was once a music hall.
 The Green itself - a misnomer, no grass has gown there for centuries - was in the Victorian era a venue for demonstrations, political meetings and street corner oratory.

 Clerkenwell was once a bastion of artisan crafts such as watchmaking and bookbinding.
 There are a few, very few, remnants left of these trades.
 But it's still a wonderful part of London to walk round.
 I studied the politics of this area in the late Victorian period, when Clerkenwell was renowned for its radicalism.
+There's an article I wrote based on my research elsewhere on this site.
 I am very fond of the place.

 I've posted below a review of the two Survey of London volumes covering Clerkenwell published in History Workshop Journal